tripl-ai/deploy/aws-fargate-single/README.md

 ```
 $ cd 1-jupyter-notebook
 ```
-Follow the [instruction](./1-jupyter-noetbook/README.md) to spin up an ARC jupyter-notebook instance in AWS Fargate
+Follow the [instruction](./1-jupyter-notebook/README.md) to spin up an ARC jupyter-notebook instance in AWS Fargate
 ### 4. Setup Job Trigger
 ```
 $ cd 2-arc-etl
 ```
-Make sure you have deployed jupyter-notebook first, then follow the [instruction](./2-arc-etl/README.md) to setup an automated trigger to execute an ARC job in AWS Fargate.
-It means the ETL job will be fired up once you drop off an jupyter notebook file to the location.
+Make sure you have deployed jupyter-notebook first, then follow the [instruction](./2-arc-etl/README.md) to setup an automated trigger to execute ARC job in AWS Fargate.
+It means the job will be fired up once you drop off an jupyter notebook file to the location.